patrickhilmoe/groupstorytelling/storyNotes.md

-Razortooth goes to a main ziggurat stole a gold brick from a road - gumption took it T'latoan leader in the ziggurat
+Razortooth goes to a main ziggurat stole a gold brick from a road - gumption took it T'loatan leader in the ziggurat
 Tepit - Volcaino
 Invaders slaying primodial beasts in the volcano and lizardfolk